A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: The Parallel Algorithm

-After initialization, the first step will be to select vertices at which augmenting cycles are rooted.
+After initialization, the first step will be to select vertices at which the cycles are rooted.
 While all vertices are eligible, we can reduce this number since each cycle can be rooted at any of its 4 vertices.
-Because the matrix is stored in Compressed Sparse Column (CSC) format, we only start cycles from column vertices, reducing the number of root vertices by half.
-This number can be halved again by rooting a given cycle only at the column vertex with the lower index.
+Because the matrix is stored in Compressed Sparse Column (CSC) format, we only start cycles from column vertices, reducing the number of root vertices by half. \lastrevision{ This number can be further reduced by selecting next row vertices whose indices are higher than the mate of the initial column vertex.}

 Now, for a potential cycle rooted at a column vertex $j$ and containing a row vertex $i$, we generate a request to the owner of $\{m_j,m_i\}$, which includes the edge weight $w(\{i,j\})$, as shown in Algorithm \ref{alg:PPRoverviewA}.
+We label these 3-tuples \textit{A-requests}.
 For performance reasons, the exchange of all such requests is bundeled into an All-to-All collective operation.

-In the next step, we need to determine if $\{m_j,m_i\}$ and thus the alternating cycle of $i,j,m_j,m_i$ exists and is augmenting, i.e.~has $W(i,j,m_j,m_i)>0$.
-Note that the weight of the matching edges is stored on all processes in the same grid row/column, and can thus be accessed directly, as shown in Algorithm \ref{alg:PPRoverviewB}.
-However, before we can augment the matching along this cycle, we have to make sure that it is vertex disjoint with other augmenting cycles, and if not, find out which cycle has the highest gain.
+In the next step, we need to determine if $\{m_j,m_i\}$ and thus the alternating cycle of $i,j,m_j,m_i$ exists and is weight-increasing (i.e.,~it has $g(i,j,m_j,m_i)>0$).
+Note that the weight of each matching edges is stored on all processes in the same grid row/column, and can thus be accessed directly, as shown in Algorithm \ref{alg:PPRoverviewB}.
+However, before we can flip the matching along this cycle, we have to make sure that it is vertex disjoint with other candidate cycles, and if not, find out which cycle has the highest gain.
 We therefore send a request to the process that owns the matched edge $\{m_j, j\}$.

 Now, the owner of each edge $\{m_j,j\}$ collects all incoming requests for that edge, selects one with maximum gain, and discards all others.
-Since these requests correspond to cycles rooted at $j$, all remaining cycles now are disjoint w.r.t.~their $\{m_j,j\}$ edge, as shown in Algorithm \ref{alg:PPRoverviewC}.
+Since these requests correspond to cycles rooted at $j$, all remaining cycles are now disjoint w.r.t.~their $\{m_j,j\}$ edge, as shown in Algorithm \ref{alg:PPRoverviewC}.
 However, we still have to ensure that the cycles are disjoint with other cycles at the edge $\{i,m_i\}$.
 Therefore, we send a request to its owner, which might not share any column or row with the sending process.
-Figure \ref{fig:phase34} shows an examples of such competing cycles.
+Figure \ref{fig:phase34} shows an example of such competing cycles.